tywalch/electrodb/README.md

 `(value: T) => boolean` | If a boolean value is returned, `true` or truthy values will signify than a value is invalid while `false` or falsey will be considered valid.
 `(value: T) => void`    | A void or `undefined` value is returned, will be treated as successful, in this scenario you can throw an Error yourself to interrupt the query

 ## Indexes
 When using ElectroDB, indexes are referenced by their `AccessPatternName`.
 This allows you to maintain generic index names on your DynamoDB table, but reference domain specific names while using your ElectroDB Entity.
 These will often be referenced as _"Access Patterns"_.

 All DynamoDB table start with at least a PartitionKey with an optional SortKey, this can be referred to as the _"Table Index"_.
 The `indexes` object requires at least the definition of this _Table Index_ **Partition Key** and (if applicable) **Sort Key**.

 In your model, the _Table Index_ this is expressed as an _Access Pattern_ *without* an `index` property.
 For Secondary Indexes (both GSIs and LSIs), use the `index` property to define the name of the index as defined on your DynamoDB table.

+> _NOTE: The 'index' property is simply a mapping of your AccessPatternName to your DynamoDB index name.
+ElectroDB does not create or alter DynamoDB tables, so your indexes will need to be created prior to use_

 Within these _AccessPatterns_, you define the PartitionKey and (optionally) SortKeys that are present on your DynamoDB table and map the key's name on the table with the `field` property.